chenjian-research/APImixture/README.md

-data and code for the manuscript“Unveiling the global threat of pharmaceutical pollution in rivers using a machine learning approach”
+Data and code for the manuscript “Predicting pharmaceutical risk in global rivers by 2100 under climate change scenarios using a machine learning approach”